sql-machine-learning/elasticdl/elasticdl/doc/async_sgd_design.md

 ### Relaxed Model Consistency
 PS can processes multiple GRPC calls `GetModel` and `ReportGradients` concurrently.
 Thus, there are two kinds of relaxed model consistency.

 1. In `GetModel`, during the variable assign loop, there may be `ReportGradient` GRPC service running and updating the variables.
-Thus, variables in `local_model` in workers may contain values from model versions. `model_version` from `get_model_from_ps` is just a proximate model version.
+Thus, variables in `local_model` in workers may contain values from different model versions. `model_version` from `get_model_from_ps` is just a proximate model version.
 2. There may be multiple `ReportGradient` running concurrently.
 Different model variables may apply these gradients in different orders.

-Also, the concurrent updates to variables in `ReportGradient` may cause some gradients are not applied, as the updates can overwritten by other concurrent running updates.
+Also, the concurrent updates to variables in `ReportGradient` may cause some gradients are not applied, as the updates can be overwritten by other concurrent running updates.
 TensorFlow optimizers have an argument [`use_locking`](https://github.com/tensorflow/tensorflow/blob/ff441191277b7e758deb48e45249fee9e880f2c8/tensorflow/python/training/optimizer.py#L319).
 If [`use_locking`](https://github.com/tensorflow/tensorflow/blob/ff441191277b7e758deb48e45249fee9e880f2c8/tensorflow/python/training/optimizer.py#L319) is `True`, TensorFlow will use a [lock](https://github.com/tensorflow/tensorflow/blob/11e22c01eb801ff24200afcdce8a03a7cdd2ed3f/tensorflow/core/kernels/training_ops.cc#L528) to prevent concurrent updates to variables.

 ### Staleness in Asynchronous SGD
-In `ReportGradient`, the argument `version` may be smaller `PS_model_version`.
+In `ReportGradient`, the argument `version` may be smaller than `PS_model_version`.
 Staleness value is the difference between `PS_model_version` and `version`:

 ```